sugarlabs/memorize-activity/README.md

 How to use?
 ===========

-Memorize is part of the Sugar desktop.
+Memorize is not part of the Sugar desktop, but can be added.
 Please refer to;

 * [How to Get Sugar on sugarlabs.org](https://sugarlabs.org/),
 * [How to use Sugar](https://help.sugarlabs.org/),
+* [Download Memorize using Browse](https://activities.sugarlabs.org/), search for `Memorize`, then download, and;
 * [How to use Memorize](https://help.sugarlabs.org/en/memorize.html)

 How to upgrade?